Do you have an idea for building welcoming, inclusive community?

 - All proposals are expected to reflect the values of the United Church of Christ — values that include social justice, equality, creation care, peacemaking, inclusion, radical welcome and interfaith understanding.

-- While the sponsoring church lives in the Christian tradition, ecumenical and interfaith proposals are welcome.
+- While the sponsoring church lives in the Christian tradition, ecumenical, interfaith and community-building proposals are welcome.

-- Grants may be offered in any amount up to $100,000 annually, at Holy Covenant UCC’s sole discretion.
+- Grants may be offered in any amount up to $20,000, at Holy Covenant UCC’s sole discretion.
 Grant amounts offered will be based on a range of factors, including the scope of the project and the experience of project leadership.

-- All grants will be awarded for one year, and application for renewal may be made for two successive years.
+- All grants will be awarded for one year, though new applications for renewal may be made for two successive years.

-- Final grant recipients will be expected to acknowledge the source of their funding: The Pilgrim Legacy Fund
+- Final grant recipients will be expected to acknowledge the source of their funding.

 - Proposal criteria and guidelines may be revised without notice by Holy Covenant UCC.